-The applicant must be a current (on or before April 21, 2017) Full Individual or E-Member , of NCTM, or teach at a school with a current (on or before April 21, 2017) NCTM Pre-K-8 school membership , and currently teach mathematics in grades Pre-K-12 at least 50 percent of the school day.
-Project activities are to be completed between June 1, 2017, and May 31, 2018.
+The applicant must be a current (on or before April 19, 2019) Essential or Premium member of NCTM, or teach at a school with a current (on or before April 19, 2019) NCTM Pre-K-8 school membership , and currently teach mathematics in grades Pre-K-12 at least 50 percent of the school day or be a full-time mathematics coach.
+Project activities are to be completed between June 1, 2019, and May 31, 2020.
 Past recipients of this grant are not eligible to re-apply.
 No person(s) may receive more than one award administered by the Mathematics Education trust in the same academic year.

 Interested teachers are invited to submit a proposal.
-The 2017-18 MET Proposal Cover Form must be completed and serve as the top page of each copy of the proposal.
+The 2019-20 MET Proposal Cover Form must be completed and serve as the top page of each copy of the proposal.
 The proposal must be word processed and single-sided (please organize as outlined below), with margins of at least one inch on 8.5" x 11" paper.
 Font size must be no smaller than 10-point (Times Roman suggested), and the width between characters should be normal (100%).
-Five copies (one original and four copies) of the proposal should be included in a single packet addressed to the Mathematics Education Trust at NCTM, 1906 Association Drive, Reston, VA 20191-1502.
-The application packet must be postmarked by May 5, 2017.
-Faxed copies will not be accepted.
-Duplicate applications will not be considered.
+The proposal (as one PDF document) is to be submitted electronically to email@example.com by 11:59 PM ET on May 3, 2019.
+No mailed or faxed copies will be accepted.
+Duplicate or revised applications will not be considered.
 Lack of an applicant's signature will automatically disqualify the proposal.
 No indirect costs.Note: This grant is awarded to an individual teacher.
 The award must be reported to the Internal Revenue Service, and it is subject to federal income taxes.
 A Form 1099 will be sent to the grant recipient at the end of the calendar year.
 If you have any questions about your own income tax liability, you should contact the Internal Revenue Service or your tax counsel.
 These sources can advise a recipient on the proper way to report project expenses.

 ❏ Complete all requested information on the form.